ScrippsDC/lahainaSirens/README.md

 ## Source Data

 The main data source for this piece was a [map of siren locations, decibels, and ranges](https://www.mauisirens.com/) published by the Maui Emergency Management Agency (MEMA).
-We extracted the data from by discovering the API that populated the map.
+We extracted the data from discovering the API that populated the map.

 We also used information from a map of the estimated damage that MEMA [released August 12th](https://www.mauicounty.gov/CivicAlerts.aspx?AID=12683).
 This file is saved at [mema--damage_assessment_map.jpeg](data/source/mema--damage_assessment_map.jpeg).